redhat-cop/gitops-catalog/crunchy-postgres-operator/instance/components/auto-create-user-schema/README.md

 is changed to "$user","public" -- this means that a schema with the username will be searched before the public schema.
 By asking the operator to auto-create user schemas, applications may again operate without explicitly changing schema.

-The "AutoCreateUserSchemas" feature flag must be enabled on the operator for this component to take effect on deployed databases.
+The "AutoCreateUserSchema" feature flag must be enabled on the operator for this component to take effect on deployed databases.